 - Similarly: people seem to think that Africa is just jungles and savanna.
 That North Africa has none of these things is usually forgotten.

-- Also, it's often thought that most Africans still practic nature religions, like primitive tribes used to do.
+- Also, it's often thought that most Africans still practice voodoo and/or nature religions, like primitive tribes used to do.
 In reality Christianity and especially Islam are the largest religions on the continent.

 - Out-of-date, racist images of Africa that crop up a lot in old novels particularly, have their roots in colonial times (Ancient Africa).
 Black Africans are depicted as primitive, childlike, superstitious people who still worship idols, believe in witchcraft and voodoo and live in huts.
 They defend themselves with spears and shields.
 White colonists can easily trick them by selling them worthless junk in exchange for valuable items or scare them with modern technology.

 - The tribe's wizard is always a manipulative fraud wearing a huge imposing mask covering his true identity.
 He will usually be scaring his naïve tribesmen into turning against the Mighty Whitey visiting their town.
 (See Magical Negro.).
 When The Natives Are Restless some Jungle Drums will start playing.

 - Pygmy tribes are usually small, pathetic little dwarfs who are depicted as if they are actually children.

 - Black African tribes are often portrayed as if they are cannibals.
 They will catch the Bold Explorer and carry him along with his arms and legs tied to a pole.
 After arriving in their village they will put him in a large black cauldron for supper.
 When they escape they will Chased by Angry Natives.

 - Other stereotypical images are the woman with a lip plate in her mouth or a man with a bone sticking through his nose.